htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 -  In some situations, the GPU monitoring code could disagree with the GPU discovery code about the mapping between GPU device indices and actual devices.
 Both now use PCI bus IDs to establish the mapping.
-   One consequence of this change is that we now prefer to use NVidia’s management library, rather than the CUDA run-time library, when doing discovery. :ticket:`6903`
+   One consequence of this change is that we now prefer to use NVidia's management library, rather than the CUDA run-time library, when doing discovery. :ticket:`6903`
    :ticket:`6901`